thingylabs/performance.thingylabs.io/README.md

 - Secure storage on encrypted servers
 - Clear processes for participants to exercise their GDPR rights

-For full details, see our [GDPR Compliance](https://thingylabs.github.io/thingylabs-performance-initiative/gdpr-compliance) page.
+For full details, see our GDPR Compliance page on the website.

 ## Contact
 For inquiries about the campaign, data protection, outreach, commercial opportunities, or licensing, email [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).